ECMWFCode4Earth/diffusion-models-for-weather-prediction/README.md

   - `env_data.yml` creates an environment `WD_data` that is used to preprocess the data
   - `env_model.yml` creates an environment `WD_model` that is used to train and make prediction with machine learning models.
   - `env_eval.yml` creates an environment `WD_eval` with packages required to analyse and plot results.
 - The workflow requires paths being set for a few different directories.
-These paths are specified in the `config/paths/` directory.
-These paths are the following:
+These paths are specified in the `config/paths/` directory and make the following choices:
   - `dir_WeatherBench`: Directory the weatherBench dataset was downloaded to.
   - `dir_PreprocessedDatasets`: Preprocessed datasets get stored here
   - `dir_SavedModels`: Checkpoints and tensorboard logs are stored here